Updated: Nov 26, 2020

-The new AMD Ryzen 5000 Vermeer CPUs are set to turn up on November 5 2020, and thanks to a recent Ryzen 5000 live stream we now know more about these Zen 3-powered chips and what to expect when it comes to the promise of their gaming performance.
+The new AMD Ryzen 5000 Vermeer CPUs were released on November 5 2020, and thanks to a recent Ryzen 5000 live stream we now know more about these Zen 3-powered chips and what to expect when it comes to the promise of their gaming performance.

 Before we get to all that, you might be wondering why it is that AMD are leaping from 3xxx to 5xxx series Ryzen fare?

 It is pretty simple actually, the Ryzen 4000 branding was made for a Mobile processor range they launched earlier in 2020, so AMD has confirmed the next gen Ryzen stuff will be branded Ryzen 5000.

 The first chips bearing the new Ryzen 5000 moniker will be the Ryzen 9 5950X, Ryzen 9 5900X, Ryzen 7 5800X, and Ryzen 5 5600X.
 All of these will be powered by the new and improved Zen 3 architecture.

 These are the last 7nm goodies before the Zen 4 stuff arrives, which will all be 5nm.

 Intel just got to 10nm after their 7nm fabrication process died on the vine forcing them back to the drawing board.